anthonymakela/anthonymakela.github.io/_posts/2024-01-11-chern-classes.md

 [^1]: Note that $C^\infty(M,\Bbb C) = C^\infty(M) \otimes \Bbb C$.

 [^2]: The definition here follows the practices from Bott & Tu.
 The usual way to define Pontryagin classes in terms of the Chern classes is to set $p_k(E) = (-1)^kc_{2k}(E \otimes \Bbb C)$ to ignore the odd Chern classes.
 Had we defined $p_k(E) = \left[f_{2k}\left(\frac{1}{2\pi}\Omega\right)\right]$, we would indeed have ended up with $p_k(E) =  \left[f_{2k}\left(\frac{1}{2\pi}\Omega\right)\right] =  \left[\left(\frac{1}{2\pi}\right)^{2k}f_{2k}\left(\Omega\right)\right]$.
 If you're careful enough with the coefficient $\left(1/2\pi\right)^{2k}$, you'll see that it equals $(-1)^k\left(i/2\pi\right)^{2k}$ and hence $p_k(E) = (-1)^kc_{2k}(E \otimes \Bbb C)$.

+[^3]: If you have seen the Euler sequence defined as an exact sequence of sheaves instead of vector bundles, just note that there is a correspondence between vector bundles and locally free sheaves.